Bhakti-rasäyana

 tasmai çri-gurave nama˙

-I offer my most humble prostrated obeisances unto the spiritual
+I offer my most humble prostrated obeisances unto the

 master, who has opened my eyes, which were blinded by the